-Working with People and the Ship’s First Shape
+Working with People & the Ship’s First Shape

-Working with People is a part of “The Ship’s First Shape Was a Raft” – a two-year collaboration between the New School, Washington Heights Expeditionary Learning School (WHEELS) and the Fortune Society.
+Working with People is a partner on “The Ship’s First Shape Was a Raft” project – a two-year collaboration between the New School, Washington Heights Expeditionary Learning School (WHEELS) and the Fortune Society.
+Students in this project will be using WWP throughout their co-design process, and will be creating media and interviews that will add their voices to WWP itself.
 This is a project supported by the New School Collaboratory and the Rockefeller Foundation.

 The Working with People : Keywords project

-This project, with its straight-forward working title “Working with People” creates a critical framework for the increasing interest that has emerged in working with people beyond the academy, in collaborative and generative practices.
+With its straight-forward title, “Working with People” creates a critical framework for the increasing interest that has emerged in working with people beyond the academy, in collaborative and generative practices.
 “Civic engagement,” “design for social change,” and other types of “engaged” pedagogical practice create both opportunities and responsibilities for developing new curricula that explicitly focus on teaching and learning about collaborative practices and contexts.
 It is critical when, as is often the case, the people and groups in question are regarded as societal “others” and issues of sensitivity and translation across cultures or other real or perceived divides could become a challenge.

-Yet, when we talk about community-university collaborations, some powerful words are ill-defined; other critical words are conspicuously absent.
+Yet, when we talk about collaborations between communities and universities, as well as between communities and artists, some powerful words are ill-defined; other critical words are conspicuously absent.
 This project and this online resource hopes to foster challenging collisions between different understandings of crucial keywords to build a more nuanced way of working with people.

 How did this project come about?